nyxb-ui/cursorrules/packages/cursorrules/README.md

 ## Usage Guide

 1. **Launching the Extension**:

-   - Open Raycast and type `cursor directory` to use the commands.
+   - Open Raycast and type `cursorrules` to use the commands.

 2. **Searching for Cursor Rules**:
    - Use the fuzzy search functionality to find rules based on their titles.

 3. **Toggle Detailed View**:
    - Press `Cmd + D` to toggle the detailed view of a rule.

 4. **Copy and Apply Cursor Rules**:
    - Press `Cmd + Shift + C` to copy the rule content to your clipboard.
    - You can then choose to open recent projects to apply the rule directly, or press `Esc` to manually apply the rule to where you want.
    - If you have configured the default `Projects Directory`, you will be using the builtin `projects` command to open projects, otherwise you will be prompted to select recent projects via `degouville/cursor-recent-projects` extension, which is also optional.

 5. **Starring Rules**:
    - Star up to 10 cursor rules for quick access in future sessions via `Cmd + Shift + P`.

 6. **Local Modification**:
    - Press `Cmd + E` to open the cursor rule as a Markdown file in Cursor for editing.

-7. **YouTube Videos**:
+7. **Learning Resources**:
-   - Access curated Cursor-related YouTube videos directly from the extension.
+   - Access curated Cursor tutorials and videos via the `Learn Cursor` command.
+   - Browse through a collection of educational content to master Cursor IDE.

 ## Configuration